-Your Blogger blog uses two different yet related CSS templates, in formatting and displaying your posts.
+Your Blogger blog uses two different yet related HTML / XML templates, in formatting and displaying your posts.

 The blog template defines objects that are consistent for the entire blog - and the post template defines objects that are consistent for each post (though the content of each post will vary, from post to post).

 The post template, when the blog is published, becomes part of the blog template - but the two are maintained separately.
 This lets you change your blog template (and the page layout) without affecting the post template (and the posts layout), and vice versa.

 The blog template is configured using the dashboard Layout "Blog Posts" wizard - or the Template - "Edit HTML" Template Editor.